Giorgione: Attributions

 Matters are further complicated because no drawing can be certainly identified as by Giorgione (although one in Rotterdam is widely accepted), and a number of aspects of the arguments over the defining of Giorgione's late style involve drawings.

-Despite being greatly praised by all contemporary writers, and remaining a great name in Italy, Giorgione became less known to the wider world, and many of his (probable) paintings were assigned to others.
+Despite being greatly praised by contemporary writers and remaining a great name in Italy, Giorgione became less known to the wider world, and many of his (probable) paintings were assigned to others.
 The Hermitage Judith for example, was long regarded as a Raphael, and the Dresden Venus a Titian.
 In the late 19th century a great Giorgione revival began, and the fashion ran the other way.
 Despite well over a century of dispute, controversy remains active.
 Large numbers of pictures attributed to Giorgione a century ago, in particular portraits, are now firmly excluded from his oeuvre, but debate is, if anything, more fierce now than then.
 There are effectively two fronts on which the battles are fought: paintings with figures and landscape, and portraits.
 According to David Rosand in 1997, "The situation has been thrown into new critical confusion by Alessandro Ballarin's radical revision of the corpus ...
 [Paris exhibition catalogue, 1993, increasing it] ... as well as Mauro Lucco ...
 [Milan book, 1996]."
 Recent major exhibitions at Vienna and Venice in 2004 and Washington in 2006, have given art historians further opportunities to see disputed works side by side (see External links below).

 But the situation remains confused; in 2012 Charles Hope complained: "In fact, there are only three paintings known today for which there is clear and credible early evidence that they were by him.
 Despite this, he is now generally credited with between twenty and forty paintings.
 But most of these ... bear no resemblance to the three just mentioned.
 Some of them might be by Giorgione, but in most cases there is no way of telling".

 Legacy

 Although he died in his thirties, Giorgione left a lasting legacy to be developed by Titian and 17th-century artists.
 Giorgione never subordinated line and colour to architecture, nor an artistic effect to a sentimental presentation.
+Yet, Vasari wrote, "[Giorgioni] studied drawing [disegno] and relished it.
+And in this [i.e., disegno] nature favored him so highly, that he ... acquired the name ... of having surpassed Giovanni and Gentile Bellini....
+Titian, then, having seen the method and manner of Giorgione, abandoned the manner Giambellino [i.e., Giovanni Bellini] ... and attached himself to that [of Giorgione]...."

-He was arguably the first Italian to paint landscapes with figures as movable pictures in their own frames with no devotional, allegorical, or historical purpose—and the first whose colours possessed that ardent, glowing, and melting intensity which was so soon to typify the work of all the Venetian School.
+Giorgioni was arguably the first Italian to paint landscapes with figures as movable pictures in their own frames with no devotional, allegorical, or historical purpose—and the first whose colours possessed that ardent, glowing, and melting intensity which was so soon to typify the work of all the Venetian School.